 It is time to properly introduce Nancy.
 She has been here for a while, but she needed to find her feet and downgrade from tornado to occasional storm before she could be released on the world.
 Don’t get us wrong, Nancy is loving, sweet, friendly, funny and pretty as they come.
 There is not a bad bone in her, but she is a very intense young girl.
 Nancy is not a greyhound who spends her days lying upside down on a sofa.
 If you don’t find something amusing for her to do, she will find her own amusement.
 She loves toys, but in her eyes, anything can be a toy and she will not discriminate between actual toys and dog beds, table cloths cushions etc. She is whip smart and her brain is always busy, busy, busy.
 Because of this she also goes up in stress very easily and she can become overwhelmed.
 Our Nancy is not the easiest greyhound, but there is a very loveable girl underneath all the energy.
 We are looking for a special home for her.
 A home with experience and patience, with one or two grown up humans who are willing to work with and engage with our little rouge, and who have time to be with her most of the time.
 If you want to find out more, please get in touch.

-Please welcome Sonia.
-Sonia will turn three years old in August and she is another of our special cases.
+Sonia is almost five years old and she is another of our special cases.
 Because Sonia is struggling with a lot of emotions, the main one is anxiety and that sometimes translates into lashing out and quite fierce resource guarding.
 Her main resources as she sees it, is her human, then food and treats.
 She is currently living with several other dogs, but the optimal home for Sonia is a quiet home with one or two adults and no other dogs.
 There is no aggression in Sonia, but she can lash out and snap if she feels pressured.
 She has a particular fear of having her collar touched, especially when she is on a sofa or in a dog bed and making her move involves a lot of cajoling and reassuring.
 She walks well on lead but is unsure of strange people coming up to her and touching her.
 What Sonia loves most of all is being close to her human.
 She have grown a lot since she first arrived here and is now happy with showing affection to visitors.
 We are so hoping there is a home out there who can give this beautiful girl what she so deserves, her own human, a safe and patient environment, lots of love and attention.
 Any future home for Sonia will have to meet these requirement: Adult only home.
 No visiting children.
 A quiet home.
 Some experience with anxious dogs.

 We know that in many peoples eyes the perfect greyhound is one who is calm, good with children, good with small dogs, happy around people and bustling streets.
 We know that the perfect greyhound may in fact have several “imperfections”, but with the right family and the right environment, they will be perfect.